Privacy notice: NHS Surrey Heartlands

 We will review the information contained within this notice regularly and update it as required.
 We therefore recommend that you check this webpage regularly to remain informed about how we use your data.

-This version was last updated by NHS Surrey Heartlands Integrated Care Board’s Data Protection Officer on the 10 July 2023.
+This version was last updated by the Data Protection Officer for NHS Surrey Heartlands Integrated Care Board on 4 November 2024.

 Introduction